-Division of Social Work, Behavioural & Political Science
+Division of Social Work, Behavioral and Political Sciences

 The Division faculty and staff wish to welcome you to our website.
 We hope you will plan a visit to meet our faculty and seek advisement for pursuing your degree.
 Our Division office is located in the Woolfolk Building, Suite 102, and the Social Work office is located in the Banks Building, Suite 231.
 If you prefer, you may call to make an appointment by calling the Division office at 936-261-3200, or the Social Work office at 936-261-1670.